Reynault/ACL_2019_Zelpop/README.md

 In order to execute the game, you'll have to be on the root of the project.

+A release has been done and it gives you a .jar and all the sources of the project. (v1.0)

 ## Execute Using the JAR file

 - To run the game all you have to do is to execute the jar file which